SmartTokenLabs/attestation/README.md

 usable on-chain.
 An example of an attestation would be a Devcon ticket.
 See document here: http://tokenscript.org/Attestation.html

+## Try it yourself

+This is a walk-through to use the functionalities provided by this library through commandline: [commandline demonstration](cli-demo.md)

-## In this Repo
+## Organisation of this repo

 This repository has the following content:

-paper
-: the paper behind the design of this project.
-The current version there is dated (2018) and doesn't reflect the new work in the last a few years.
-The current focus is the [cheque/attestation protocol](http://tokenscript.org/Cheque/send_token_by_identifier.html)
+data-modules
+:the data modules definitions used in this project

 src
 :the implementation of the attestation and protocols.
-We use a Java-Solidity model for quick prototyping - testing
+We use a Java-Solidity model for quick prototyping - testing.

 ethereum/lib
 : lib for smart contracts which uses attestations